-IMO's agreement explicitly covers CO2 and calls for considering measures to address emissions of methane and volatile organic compounds but not other climate pollutants, such as nitrous oxide or black carbon.
-Black carbon, in particular, is estimated to account for 7% to 21% of the overall climate impact of international shipping (Comer et al., 2017).
+IMO's agreement explicitly concerns ${\rm CO_2}$ and calls for considering measures to address emissions of methane and volatile organic compounds, but not other climate pollutants such as nitrous oxide or black carbon.
+Black carbon, in particular, is estimated to account for 7% to 21% of the overall climate impact of international shipping.
 Separate action on black carbon is being considered in IMO's Pollution Prevention and Response (PPR) Subcommittee.